dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/localized-barcodes-unit.md

 ### removeLocalizedBarcode

-Remove the `LocalizedBarcodeElement` from the unit at the specified index.
+Removes the [`LocalizedBarcodeElement`](localized-barcode-element.md) at the specified index from the unit.

 <div class="sample-code-prefix"></div>
 >- Objective-C